itsabgr/itsabgr/readme.md

 ### Course Management System
 An Educational course management system for a university was developed by NodeJS.
-MongoDB was used for their main database and the challenge was that some complicated time-overlaps and conflicts had to be managed.
+MongoDB was used for their main database and the challenge was that some complicated time overlaps and conflicts had to be managed.

 ### Live Streaming
-A scalable lives streaming service in Go with CDN capabilities was developed for an online classroom system.
+A scalable live-streaming service in Go with CDN capabilities was developed for an online classroom system.

 ### Decentralized Messenger
 A federated and decentralized end-to-end encrypted messenger by Go in a very simple but fast and secure architecture inspired by email was developed.
 A DHT was developed for its peer discovery to store users' information into that, like what IPNS does, and also a special blockchain was made in order to register and assign unique names to users.
-Moreover, a DNS proxy and resolver was crafted so as to integrate into current networks.
+Moreover, a DNS proxy and resolver were crafted so as to integrate into current networks.
 Finally, a cross-platform client library was made in Dart.

+### Decentralized Cryptocurrency

+A Decentralized, Permission-less, DAG-based, and eUTXO-based cryptocurrency that leverage the best Ideas from other projects.
+I also developed an interpreted scripting language due to implementing smart contracts.
+It can process transactions near a second with low cost and It's built-in to create new tokens with their parallel and separate chains.

 ## SKILLS